 - First workshop on European paediatric network (16/02/2009)

-In addition to the requirements set out in the Paediatric Regulation, the need for increased collaboration between industry and academic was outlined in the report on the SME initiative 2006-2011, particularly in the field of paediatric medicines.
+The need for increased collaboration between industry and academic was outlined in the report on the SME initiative 2006-2011, particularly in the field of paediatric medicines.

 Enpr-EMA and the Agency's SME office are now acting as liaison between SMEs and academic investigators in paediatric-medicine research, both of which experience difficulty finding partners that complement their research interests.